singhprincejeet/sentiment_analysis/README.md

  **Run 7** - Our genereated arff file with added attributes: Positive and negative word counts.
 Since we observed improvements with tf-idf (more wight on rare words), stemming (PorterStemmer) and stop word removal (From assignment 1), we also applied this to the new arff. *Also used lowercase on tokens as a part of normalization...*
  **Run 8** - Same as above but removed many punctuation delimiters, i.e. kept emoticons and punctuation such as !! ??.
  **Run 9** - Same as above, but did not use stemmer.
 Idea: maybe stemmer gets rid of elongated words that may be useful for classification.
- **Run 10** - Same as above did not use stemmer or tf-idf.
+ **Run 10** - Same as above did not use stemmer or tf-idf (also no word count).
 Idea:  Maybe too much weight is being put on unique words, but these words are not relevant for the sentiment of the document.

 - We noticed this did not improve results, in fact made it worse because the many positive words were often used in a negative context and vice-versa.